sandkoan/Kit/README.md

 # Kit

-A Kotlin implementation of git
+A Kotlin implementation of a VCS similar to git